 Use the edges of the paper to lower the crust into the crock.

-Spread sauce over the bottom of the pizza crust inside of crockpot.
+Spread spaghetti sauce (or jar of pizza sauce) over the bottom of the pizza crust inside of the crockpot.

 Then, cover with cheese.
-Lift and stretch the sides of the dough, so it extends past the cheese.
-Sprinkle the crumbled sausage over the cheese, and then add the pepperoni (if using).
+Lift and stretch the sides of the dough so it extends past the cheese.
+Sprinkle the crumbled meat mixture over the cheese, and then add the pepperoni (if using).

-Here’s an important step, to absorb excess moisture, cover the crockpot with a long piece of paper towel.
-Place the lid over the paper towel and pull it tight.
+Here's an important step: Cover the crockpot with a long piece of paper towel to absorb excess moisture.
+Place the lid over the paper towels and pull it tight.

-Slow cook your delicious pizza for 2-3 hours on high or 4-5 hours on low.
+Slow cook your delicious pizza for 2-3 hours on HIGH or 4-5 hours on the LOW setting.
 Watch it the first time you cook it to make sure you have the correct cooking time.

 When ready to serve, lift the pizza out of the crock by the edges of the parchment paper and sprinkle the top with parmesan cheese and parsley.

-- This recipe works best in a 6-8 quart crockpot.
+- USE A 6-8 QUART CROCK POT - This crock pot pizza recipe works best in a 6-8 quart crockpot.

-- This is a must; make sure you prep your crockpot with grease or parchment paper, so your pizza comes out easily.
+- LINE OR GREASE CROCK - This is a must; make sure you prep your crockpot with cooking spray or parchment paper so your pizza comes out easily.

 - You can use a homemade pizza dough recipe or fresh or frozen pizza dough, your choice.

-- For the crust, you need to make sure it comes up above your ingredients on all sides.
-That makes for a better-looking pizza as well as ease when you’re taking it out of the slow cooker.
+- For the crust, you must ensure it comes above your ingredients on all sides.
+That makes for a better-looking pizza and ease when you're taking it out of the slow cooker.

 - Crockpots vary in cooking time, so monitor the recipe the first time you make it to find the perfect cook time.

-- This recipe is customizable to whatever toppings you want to include.
-Pepperoni, ham, veggies, go for it!
+- This delicious slow cooker pizza is customizable to whatever toppings you want to include.
+Pepperoni, ham, Canadian bacon, green bell pepper, or other veggies, go for it!

 How to Make a Crockpot Pizza Casserole

 So, we have a top-rated recipe for Crockpot Pizza Casserole that is ahhhmazing any time of the year.
-We haven’t met anyone who doesn’t like it!
-It’s great to take to potlucks when feeding a crowd.
-It’s so easy to put together too!
+We haven't met anyone who doesn't like it!
+It's so easy to put together too!
+It's great to take to potlucks when feeding a crowd.

 Find the recipe for Crockpot Pizza Casserole here.